 - Eating disorders: Many eating orders, including bulimia and anorexia, are closely associated with low self-esteem and distorted body image, both of which can cause painful thoughts and emotions.
 In an effort to numb pain or escape distressing emotions, many of these individuals will turn to drugs or alcohol.

 Dual diagnosis treatment uses a combination of rehabilitation programs and therapies, which are specifically designed to address both conditions simultaneously.
 Prescription medications may be administered to help treat the underlying mental health disorder.
 The type of medication used must also take into account the co-existing substance use disorder.
-Likewise, specialized counseling and behavioral therapy are also required to help address both the mental health issue and the psychological aspect behind the addictive substance abuse.
+Likewise, specialized counseling and behavioral therapy are also needed in order to address both the mental health issue and the psychological dependence on the drug of abuse.

 Completing a rehab program is a significant achievement, but once a person returns to independent living, it is important for them to have an effective aftercare plan in place.
 At Restore Treatment Center, we offer a range of aftercare services that provide continued support and therapy to those in recovery for co-occurring disorders.

 Some of our aftercare services available include ongoing counseling and access to group therapy meetings.
 For some addicts seeking recovery, medication monitoring may also be required, along with access to a variety of alternative therapies to help promote relaxation and stress relief.